 Recommended dose for age 14 and over is 25 drops (1/2 dropper) once day (5.5mg).

 While some studies show that 2-3 times the recommended daily allowance (11mg for men) suppresses prostate cancer, other studies show high zinc increases prostate cancer risk.
-There is no explanation, to date, for this increased risk, although it is now known prostate cancer cells do not accumulate zinc.
+There is no explanation to date for this increased risk.
+However, it is now known prostate cancer cells do not accumulate zinc.
 While the prostate and bone have the highest concentrations of zinc in the body, prostate cancer cells have much less.
-The association of high urinary zinc in BPH and prostate cancer with these low levels suggests abnormal cells are unable to utilize zinc. *
+The association of high urinary zinc in BPH and prostate cancer with these low levels in cancer cells suggests abnormal cells are unable to utilize zinc. *

-Dr. Revici’s successful treatment of BPH and prostate cancer with Lipid-bound Zinc (LbZn) can be attributed to its effective uptake by free pathological lipids in abnormal cells.
+Dr. Revici’s successful treatment of BPH and prostate cancer with Lipid-bound Zinc (LbZn) can be attributed to its effective uptake by abnormal cells which have pathological free lipids.
 His results also propose the zinc in Lipid-bound Zinc is utilized by abnormal cells.

-While one dropper LbZn two times day is a safe dose for men with BPH, elevated PSA and prostate cancer, higher doses require a complete assessment and ongoing monitoring of each individual’s cellular lipid defense, to avoid the risk of exacerbating pathology.
+While one dropper LbZn two times day is a sufficient dose for some men with BPH, elevated PSA and prostate cancer, others require a higher dose.
+A higher dose requires a complete assessment and ongoing monitoring of each individual’s cellular lipid defense, to avoid the risk of exacerbating pathology.